Best Things to Do in Lake Garda – 1-7 Day-Itinerary Lake Garda

 The colorful promenade and the numerous shops and restaurants (Riva del Garda is one of the biggest cities around the lake) make it a perfect place for those who enjoy a lively location.
 It belongs to Trentino, a fun province with many other sightseeing destinations.
 With its lemon trees, palms, olive trees, and laurels, it is a perfect Italian town to visit.

-Windsurf (If you are into watersports, you probably will spend more than one day doing that.)
+Windsurf or any kind of watersports (If you are into watersports, you probably will spend more than one day doing that.)

 Enjoy the views from Torre Apponale (This time, you only have to climb about 165 steps, but there is no lift.)